SafeG3Ar/gid-planner/README.md

 - Implemented Two-Factor Authentication
 - Implemented functionality of Settings/Edit Profile page
 - Style Settings page and Login pages for two-factor authentication
-- Ran some tests with Iroh.js dynamic analysis
+- Ran tests with Iroh.js dynamic analysis
 - Implement testing to try and hack our application
 - Implement the use of John the Ripper password cracker
+- Implement a password checker for new user sign up
+- Implemented the ability for admin users to view all users in the application

 Angela:
 - Creating Collections